hexnite-jpg/ue-discord-bug-reporter-bot/docs/PLUGIN_INTEGRATION.md

 #### 1. Create a Power-Up
 1. Go to https://trello.com/power-ups/admin
 2. Click **New** to create a new Power-Up
-3. Fill in a name (e.g., "Bug Tracker") and select a Workspace
+3. Fill in a name (e.g., "Bug Reporter") and select a Workspace
 4. Click **Create**

 #### 2. Get Your API Key